 So you’ve got this old iPhone 5S burning a hole in your pocket, huh?
 Perhaps you’ve held on to it because you prefer smaller phones or you’re nostalgic, or, maybe, you have yet to be swayed by any of the latest iPhones.
-Well, Apple is betting that it’ll be able to finally win you over with the iPhone SE — or, as the company calls it, “the most powerful 4-inch smartphone.”
+Perhaps you might be interested in the iPhone SE — or, as Apple calls it, “the most powerful 4-inch smartphone.”

 To help you decide if you finally want to upgrade, we’ve pitted the now-discontinued iPhone 5S against the new iPhone SE.
 The following is a detailed breakdown of the specs for each device.
 Additionally, we’ve given our thoughts on how the two stack up in terms of design, power, camera functionality, and more.